-The Clinical Mental Health Counseling Program (CMHC) is fully accredited by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).
-The CMHC Program is a 60 credit hour program which meets the educational requirements for licensure in the state of Florida as a Licensed Mental Health Counselor (LMHC).
-This is a two-year full-time cohort-model program that is practitioner-oriented in the sense that students are required to complete a demanding field experience requirement of 1,000 supervised hours before graduation.
+The Clinical Mental Health Counseling Program (CMHC) is a 60 credit hour program that meets the educational requirements for licensure in the state of Florida as a Licensed Mental Health Counselor (LMHC).
+This program is practitioner-oriented in the sense that students are required to complete a demanding field–based internship of 1,000 supervised hours before graduation.
 The counseling curriculum offers a unique blend of courses to provide the skills and knowledge necessary for becoming a competent counseling professional.
 Solid academic performance and experiential mastery are required.

 Graduate Academic Learning Compact

 Site Supervisor Handbook